-If infractions continue to occur, detentions will be given to the student unless addressed in their IEP/ 504 plan.
-Parents will be notified 24 hours prior to the assigned detention.
+If infractions continue to occur, the principal may issue detentions or in lieu of detentions, the principal may require a parent conference after the fifth warning given unless addressed in their IEP/ 504 plan.
+If detention is given, parents will be given an advanced notification of 48 hours prior to the assigned detention.
 Students are expected to serve detention on the assigned date.
 Failure to serve a detention will result in an additional detention.
 Parents are required to provide transportation for student detentions.